 Find an expert on your area and ask for their opinion.
 Cheryl Brown Abernathy is THE go-to expert for Holmes County as well as several of its contiguous county neighbors.
 She resides, and researches her own family, in Holmes County.
 While I won't list all of Cheryl's accomplishments here, I will mention a couple: she serves as a Trustee for the Ohio Genealogical Society and manages multiple websites including USGenWeb for Holmes County.
 Cheryl and I first met when I needed records pulled locally.

-I recently asked Cheryl to review my Holmes County Locality Guide, and bless her, she did!
+I asked Cheryl to review my Holmes County Locality Guide, and bless her, she did!
 She gave me a few tips and ideas and I made those changes.
 It now feels "validated" and makes me comfortable continuing to use it.
+Find out more about Cheryl on her website www.thepastlane.com.

 Whenever possible, visit the location of your guide.
 I know, I know.
 That is obvious.
 Visiting any archive, library, courthouse, or other repository is so much better doing it yourself.
 But it is not always possible.
 However, when it is possible, go!
 I combined this "visit" once with a "consult an expert" above and spent a day with Cheryl in Holmes County.
 We went to the courthouse, the local genealogical society's building, and the library.
 And even though I live 2,517 miles away, I can still picture those places.